sergeioff/Ubuntu-post-install/README.md

 ![Old icon](images/ideaOld.png) | ![New icon](images/idea.png)

 ## 4. Customize your ubuntu settings
-Customize your ubuntu by:
+Customize your Ubuntu by:
 * Changing system settings
 * Disabling web search in dash
 * Adding workspaces

 ## 5. *[optional] Modify grub*
 If you have other operating systems installed and want to hide grub menu while your ubuntu is loading, execute *modify-grub.sh*.
 ```Shell
 sudo ./modify-grub.sh
 ```
 This script modify your grub so that it's menu not shown when the computer starts.
-To show it you must hold the **Shift** key when the computer starts.
+To show it you need to hold the **Shift** key when the computer starts.

 ## 6. *[optional] Disable webcam*
 If you want to disable your webcam when the computer starts, execute *disable-webcam.sh*.